jem-epsilonasi/blender_api/README.md

   breathing, blinking and eye movement.

 All animation sequences and 3D data are stored in the Blender file.

+# Requirements #
+Some notes about some desired future changes to the API:

+* Distinct control of ramp-in and ramp-out for animations:
+** time of ramp start
+** time interval until ramp-full
+** strength of animation at ramp-full
+** duration of animation
+** time interval of ramp-out
+** spline for above.

 # Copyright #